rjc45/Rally/README.md

-delete your personal and remote branches git branch -a        command lists all of the branches git branch -d <your branch name>     deletes local branches git push origin --delete <your remote branch name>     deletes remote branches
+delete your personal and remote branches git branch -a        command lists all of the branches git branch -d "your branch name"    deletes local branches git push origin --delete "your remote branch name"    deletes remote branches

-create a new branch that branches off of origin/master git checkout -b <your branch name> origin
+create a new branch that branches off of origin/master git checkout -b "your branch name" origin

 committing new files
-git commit -a -m "commit message/description" git push origin <your branch name>
+git commit -a -m "commit message/description" git push origin "your branch name"

 look for a pull request github link on terminal open pull request on Github, check for merge conflicts